HUInstituteForICT/workplacelearning/readme.md

 React/JS translations are stored in `resources/lang/*/react.php`.
 These are compiled to the `public/messages.js` file with `php artisan lang:js`.
 So don't forget to compile whenever you add new translations that are used in React/JS.

+Laravel has three ways to use translations:
+- Lang::get('namespace.key')
+- trans('namespace.key')
+- __('namespace.key') or __('string to translate')

+with the latter using .json files first.
+Recommended is to only use the __('') function as it will check both json and normal translations files, removing the need to decide which helper to use.

 #### Xdebug
 It is possible to use Xdebug with docker and PHPStorm, follow the steps below to configure it correctly.